The use of permaculture animals can be a huge benefit to your permaculture design.

 – What animal fit on a balcony, backyard garden, courtyard garden, fields land?

 Even though it is necessary to bring back wildlife into the permaculture system it’s primordial to insert animals, whether they are domesticated or wild animals, into appropriate habitat and in sync with nature.

-This could mean working with species that are already on your land and using their natural behavior to your advantage while preserving their habitat.
+This could mean working with species that are already on your land and using their natural behaviour to your advantage while preserving their habitat.

-And when integrating new animals into your ecosystem always refer to their needs and natural behavior to make sure they’ll prosper into this environment.
+And when integrating new animals into your ecosystem always refer to their needs and natural behaviour to make sure they’ll prosper into this environment.